dhruvgupta-github/Infoverse/README.md

 ### How to locally host the site ...
 Follow the steps to locally host :-
-1. In the terminal type `git clone https://github.com/dhruv-stella/Starry_Night.git`
+1. In the terminal type `https://github.com/dhruv-stella/Infoverse.git`
 2. Install the above mentioned libraries.
 3. Go inside the Starry_Night folder and type `python manage.py runserver`